← Back to all foods

 Potential health benefits

-• Works as a versatile vegetable base in both raw and cooked preparations
+• Works well as a repeatable vegetable in both raw and cooked meals

 How to eat broccoli

-• Roast broccoli florets at 220°C (425°F) with olive oil and garlic for caramelized edges
+• Roast broccoli florets at 220°C (425°F) with olive oil and garlic for crisp edges

-• Add raw broccoli florets to salads or serve with hummus as a crunchy snack
+• Add raw broccoli florets to salads or serve them with hummus as a crunchy snack

-• Stir-fry broccoli with ginger, soy sauce, and sesame oil for a quick Asian-style side
+• Stir-fry broccoli with ginger, soy sauce, and sesame oil for a quick side dish

-• Blend steamed broccoli into soups with potato and leek for a creamy texture without cream
+• Blend steamed broccoli into soups for extra body and a milder vegetable flavor

-• Chop broccoli stems into matchsticks for slaws or add them to stir-fries to reduce waste
+• Chop broccoli stems into matchsticks for slaws or stir-fries so less goes to waste

 Shopping and storage